Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

-This is all based on 40 years of experience in senior market insurance sales, and we started our own agency way back when.
+Our advice is based on over 40 years of starting our own agency and continuing it to this day.
 We've also talked to many agency owners and are doing our best to compile all of that information in one place.

 Get our email newsletter

-A Licensed Only Agent (LOA) is an agent who assigns their commissions up to another individual or company.
+LOA stands for licensed only agent, which is a captive agent – in our case, an agent who sells insurance products – who assigns their commissions up to another individual or company.

 Licensed Only Agent (LOA) definition image

 The individual or company receiving the commissions will keep a certain percentage, called an override.
-In exchange, the LOA gets a lot more support, structure, and training than an agent on their own.
+You can think of an override almost like an administrative fee.
+In exchange, the LOA gets a lot more support, structure, and training than an independent insurance agent doing everything on their own.

 For example, an LOA might get an office space, a secretary, and a maintained website without having to pay outright for any of that.
 All of that extra value is paid for via the override.